mhemeryck/mhemeryck.github.io/_posts/2021-06-22-home_automation_architecture.md

 Wiring mostly isn't an issue (it is typically wireless) and the hardware and software are part of the package that you buy.
 In this wired layout with custom components however, all of these layers need to be addressed.

-By means of example, have a look at the wiring required for my cover control:
+As an example, have a look at the wiring required for my cover control:

 ![wiring]